-Rebecca Witinok-Huber is a Ph.D. candidate in the Water Resources Program at the University of Idaho (UI).
-Ms. Witinok-Huber received a National Science Foundation Integrated Graduate Education and Research Traineeship for her doctoral studies.
-As a conservation social scientist Ms. Witinok-Huber brings a unique background in mixed-methods approaches to community-based work.
-Her experiences and expertise include work with women and water groups in northern Kenya, and collaboration with the Liberian Ministry of Agriculture where she co-developed and lead a USAID-funded project that involved investigating gender equity, nutrition, and agricultural extension services for over 600 smallholder Liberian farmers.
+Rebecca Witinok-Huber has a Ph.D. in Water Resources from the University of Idaho (UI).
+Dr. Witinok-Huber received a National Science Foundation Integrated Graduate Education and Research Traineeship for her doctoral studies.
+As a conservation social scientist Dr. Witinok-Huber brings a unique background in mixed-methods approaches to community-based work.
+Her experiences and expertise include work with women and water groups in northern Kenya, and collaboration with the Liberian Ministry of Agriculture where she co-developed and led a USAID-funded project that involved investigating gender equity, nutrition, and agricultural extension services for over 600 smallholder Liberian farmers.
 She has worked as part of interdisciplinary teams in northern Idaho on lead contamination communication networks and on a climate change adaptation project with the Nez Perce Tribe's Water Resources Department.
-Ms. Witinok-Huber excels in inter and transdisciplinary teams working toward highly localized goals related to social and environmental sustainability and justice.
+Dr. Witinok-Huber excels in inter and transdisciplinary teams working toward highly localized goals related to social and environmental sustainability and justice.
 Rooted in social-environmental contexts that highlight place, her work emphasizes place-based connections through spatial analysis and visualization.

 Olivia Collet is an environmental scientist with cross-disciplinary work experience in public health and humanitarian response.
 Ms. Collet, a Swiss national, has B.S. and M.S. degrees in Environmental Science from University of Geneva, Switzerland.
 She was the first person to work as an Environmental Health Project Officer in the Operations department of Médecins sans Frontières Operational Centre Geneva (MSF-OCG).
 In this position, she supported field teams on addressing environmental health issues, developed health and safety protocols and environmental health resources for field staff, and coordinated with external specialists and project partners.
 Ms. Collet has collaborated across MSF OCs to explore and develop the role of MSF in environmental health challenges related to extractive industries.
 She has been the focal point for the staff health and safety activities in the environmental health project in Kyrgyzstan, was the project manager for seismic and environmental disaster preparedness, and investigated how lessons learned from MSF’s Nigeria project could be applied in the Kyrgyzstan initiative.